 1. Nourish the skin beneath the beard

 When it comes to beard care for black men, the foremost thing they need to do is to take care of the skin below the facial hair.
 The most common problem with black men with a thick beard is the dry skin under their skin, caused by the frequent absorption of water by the facial hair.
 When you have dry skin, your beard gets exposed to different problems such as beard dandruff and itchiness.
 To avoid all these issues, you also need to care for the skin beneath the facial hair.
 And the best way to do this is to keep nourishing the skin.
-Use a good quality beard balm and wax that penetrates entirely into the facial hair and skin.
+Use a good quality beard oil and balm kit that penetrates entirely into the facial hair and skin.

 2. Wash the beard at least once a week

 All of you are well aware that your beard gets dirty over time and can even develop germs.
 It is so because your beard gets exposed to various things such as dirt, dust particles, food particles, and many more.
 When you wash your beard at least once a week, you protect it from developing germs and other bacteria.
 Use a high-quality beard shampoo to wash your beard so that it can remove dirt, dust, and other particles from your beard.
 As far as black men’s beard is considered, use a beard soap or beard shampoo that won’t make the facial hair dry or stripes off its natural oil.

 Black men’s most common mistake is that they take care of their beards with any product available.
 All these products contain harsh chemicals that damage the quality of facial hair.
 These chemicals can sometimes make the beneath skin irritated and wash away the natural oils from it.
 When you are trying to boost beard growth, you need to be careful about selecting the products.
 It is best to go for organic products that carry organic ingredients such as essential oils.

 4. Trim it whenever needed